sanity-io/GROQ/spec/Section 10 -- Functions.md

 The `unique` function filters duplicate values from an array.

-When considering uniqueness, only primitive values (numbers, strings, booleans, date-times, nulls) must considered for equality.
-Non-primitive values (objects and arrays) must always be considered separately unique.
+Only values that can be compared for [equality](#sec-Equality) are compared for uniqueness.
+All other values are considered individually unique.
 For example, `array::unique([[1], [1]])` should return `[[1], [1]]`.

-Since an implementation can choose to use hashing or similar data non-order-preserving structures for efficiency, the order of the output is not guaranteed to be the same as the input.
+The algorithm below specifies a linear search, but since an implementation can choose to use hashing or a similar non-order-preserving data structure for efficiency, the order of the output cannot be guaranteed to be the same as the input.

 array::unique(args, scope):